pypa/virtualenv/.github/INCIDENT_RESPONSE.md

 ## Who responds

 [Bernát Gábor](https://github.com/gaborbernat) leads the response, because he does most of the day-to-day work and answers fastest.
-[Rahul Devikar](https://github.com/rahuldevikar) and [Paul Moore](https://github.com/pfmoore) back that up.
+[Rahul Devikar](https://github.com/rahuldevikar) covers when Bernát is unavailable, and [Paul Moore](https://github.com/pfmoore) steps in if both are away.
 Nothing here depends on who is available: anyone holding release rights can run this plan, and the lead for a given incident is whoever picks it up.

 We are volunteers, with no rotation and no out-of-hours cover.
 The targets in [SECURITY.md](SECURITY.md) are what this team can meet on a good week, not a service level.
 [Tidelift](https://tidelift.com/security) is the lane that carries a